 1. Introduction

 This document is intented for Pay@Table integrators and serves as a setupguide for the payment terminal and the MTMSServer.
 The document is a working progress and will be updated rapidly depending on feedback and questions from it’s readers.

-For any questions regarding this document please refer to Nets NO Forhandlersupport.
-Phone: +47 22 89 84 00 Mail: forhandlersupport@bbs.no

-Note: To follow the instructions in this document it is expected that the payment terminal is already configured with a valid terminal ID(TID) which is set up for P@T. For issues
+Note: To follow the instructions in this document it is expected that the payment terminal is already configured with a valid terminal ID(TID) which is set up for P@T.

 1.1 System overview